London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 Your first step is to book a vehicle loading time slot using our Voyage Control system.
 Failure to do so will result in your vehicle being turned away.

-We began the day in Hassocks, collecting Sigicom’s exhibition stand, equipment and marketing materials and loading them safely into our Sprinter van.
-From there we joined the A23 and planned our route to allow for typical M23 and M25 traffic and any issues around Hammersmith and Kensington.
+We began the day in Hassocks, collecting Sigicom's exhibition stand, equipment and marketing materials and loading them safely into our Sprinter van.
+From there we joined the A23 and M23 and planned our route to allow for typical M25 traffic and any issues around Hammersmith and Kensington.

 Local Pro Tip: Olympia Time Slots Are A Hard Appointment, Not A Rough Arrival